patmanteau/iclc/README.md

 +, -, *, /, %, ^

+( and ) are fine, too.
+Usually, they even behave as expected!

 iclc runs until tired or until you quit by entering \quit or your favorite flavor of EOF.

 That's all.